marks/deployer-docs/_docs/commands/central-config.md

 Usage: `bin/domino-deployment central-config gen-target [stage]`

-Given the deployment's manifest file, generates what would have been created as the initial Central Config values has this been run as a fresh install.
+Given the deployment's manifest file, generates what would have been created as the initial Central Config values had this been run as a fresh install.

 This "target" central config dump is output to `deploys/[stage]/target-central-config.yaml`.
 This file has the same